hhoke/blog/hegemony_to_heterotopia.md

 Similarly, consolidation is only half of the story.
 To get the full thing, we will need to review some fascinating dynamics that cut across different media technologies.

+There are a lot of fascinating stories I only allude to below.
+Think of the below as partly essay and partly a guided tour through the bibliography.

+## Ecological Succession in a Mass Medium

 As a mass medium is developed, it starts out as a wild west, before becoming established--homogeneous and homogenizing, finally following a predictable pattern of brand diversification driven by the construction of ever-more-refined submarkets, or exploitation\*\* of existing audience groups.
-The printing press, if my limited knowledge serves me, was first used to create Bibles in Latin, as had been read to the people by priests for centuries, before the great diversification of written word that accompanied, and in some ways constituted, the Protestant reformation.
+The printing press, if my limited knowledge serves me, was first used to create Bibles in Latin, as had been read to the people by priests for centuries, before the great diversification of printed word that accompanied, and in some ways constituted, the Protestant reformation.
 Even more interesting was the evolution of programming schedules, brands, and market segments for TV and radio, which evolved in astonishingly similar ways.

+### Broadcast Monoculture to Narrowcast Format

 For a certain period, our right-wing conspiracist is right: mass media such as syndicated radio and TV was a monoculture.
 However, this peaked for radio in the early 60s, and for TV in the late 80s.